ScanMountGoat/ssbh_editor/README.md

 SSBH Editor is an application for viewing, editing, and validating models for Smash Ultimate.

-Check out [discussions](https://github.com/ScanMountGoat/ssbh_editor/discussions) for asking questions or suggesting new features.
+Check out [discussions](https://github.com/ScanMountGoat/ssbh_editor/discussions) for reading annoucements, asking questions, or suggesting new features.
 Report bugs in [issues](https://github.com/ScanMountGoat/ssbh_editor/issues).
 Download the program in [releases](https://github.com/ScanMountGoat/ssbh_editor/releases).
-Make sure your system meets the [system requirements](#system-requirements).

 ## Features
 SSBH Editor supports a number of model file types.
 Some files will render in the viewport if present but need to be edited with external applications like nutexb files.